philippejer/vala-language-server-alpha/README.md

 2019-10-20: A fallback is now available by adding a `vala-language-server.json` configuration file under the project root directory.
 This file will be detected and used to configure the list of sources files and/or directories and the compiler parameters (it is possible to simply copy the Vala compiler command line from e.g. `compile_commands.json`).
 An example configuration can be found [here](https://github.com/philippejer/vala-language-server-alpha/blob/master/vala-language-server-test.json).

+2019-11-12: It seems there are issues under Windows when the console is in "legacy" mode (see [this comment](https://github.com/philippejer/vala-language-server-alpha/issues/3#issuecomment-552890895)).
+If you get an error like "Meson did not return an array of targets...", this is probably it, try to disable the legacy mode in the console properties to see if it solves the issue.

 ## Description

 This is a basic language server for the [Vala](https://wiki.gnome.org/Projects/Vala) language, which is relatively limited in scope and mostly tailored to my specific setup (see requirements).
 I do not intend to polish it much further, however it feels usable enough that I have decided to publish the source code (the current Vala IDEs seem very limited and/or obsolete).